 The people of Iraq continue to suffer the brutal effects of years of conflict and sectarian violence and COVID-19.

-Pandemic-related school closures continue to affect millions of children, jeopardizing their futures and heightening risks of violence, exploitation and abuse.
-Only 39 percent of households have safely-managed drinking water.
+Pandemic-related school closures affected millions of children, jeopardizing their futures and heightening risks of violence, exploitation and abuse.
+Only two in five households have safely-managed drinking water.

-The number of children and adolescents living in poverty is set to double, from 20 percent to 40 percent, according to an assessment conducted in late 2020 by Iraq's Ministry of Planning, with support from UNICEF and the World Bank.
+The number of children and adolescents living in poverty is on track to double, from 20 percent to 40 percent, according to country's own assessment conducted with support from UNICEF and the World Bank.

 UNICEF's ongoing response is focused on helping Iraq's families rebuild their lives.
-In 2020, UNICEF, together with partners:
+With partners, UNICEF:

-- enabled access to safe water for drinking, cooking and personal hygiene for nearly 800,000 people
+- enables access to safe water for drinking, cooking and personal hygiene

-- supported the rehabilitation of water, sanitation and hygiene (WASH) facilities in hundreds of schools and primary health care centers, benefiting tens of thousands
+- supports the rehabilitation of water, sanitation and hygiene (WASH) facilities in schools and primary health care centers

-- trained hundreds of humanitarian workers in gender-based violence prevention
+- trains humanitarian workers in gender-based violence prevention and response

-UNICEF is appealing to donors for $70.8 million in 2021 to support continued efforts to improve and sustain essential services amid overlapping crises.
+UNICEF is appealing for donor support in order to continue to improve and sustain essential services amid overlapping crises.